SaurabhSingh86/Portfolio-Projects/README.md

 # 📂 Portfolio-Projects

 Welcome to **Portfolio-Projects**, a collection of real-world end-to-end projects by Saurabh Singh.
-This repository contains multiple projects demonstrating applied Python, AI/ML, Deep Learning, LLMs, and more.
+This repository contains multiple projects that demonstrate the application of Python, AI/ML, Deep Learning, LLMs, and more.

 Each project has its own folder with:
 - Full source code